Trump’s ‘anger’ at Putin over Ukraine peace deal delay is just play acting

 Trump has shown a remarkable ability to interpret Moscow’s deepest desires and to deliver on them.

-The US-Russia trade account is worth about $3.5 billion.
+The US-Russia trade account is worth about $3.5bn (£2.8bn).
 That’s nothing.
 The US doesn’t do enough trade with Russia to make sanctions or tariffs mean anything.

 A meaningful threat, one that he has used and applied to Ukraine, would have been in the military realm.

-To force Kyiv into agreeing a ceasefire, Trump cut military aid and then blinded Ukraine’s military intelligence feed from America at a time when the Russians were, surprise, surprise, launching a massive offensive to retake the Kursk region from Kyiv’s troops.
+To force Kyiv into agreeing to a ceasefire, Trump cut military aid and then refused to share its intelligence with Ukraine at a time when the Russians were, surprise, surprise, launching a massive offensive to retake the Kursk region from Kyiv’s troops.

-The 30-day ceasefire on the Black Sea and attacks against energy facilities is needed desperately by Moscow – not Kyiv.
-Kyiv now rules the Black Sea waves and its targeting of Russian energy systems is bringing the war back to Russia for the first time.
+The 30-day ceasefire on the Black Sea and a cessation in attacks against energy facilities is desperately needed by Moscow, not Kyiv.
+Ukraine now rules the Black Sea, and its targeting of Russian energy systems is bringing the war back to Russia.

 Cutting military aid and intelligence sharing meant that European nations, including the UK, have rushed to Ukraine’s aid and are frantically planning for a new world without the US security umbrella that has kept them safe for 80 years – and been mostly funded by the US taxpayer.

-America’s global power and reach is waning by the day as a consequence of Trump’s assaults of the west and his slavish behaviour towards Moscow.
+America’s global power and reach are waning by the day as a consequence of Trump’s assaults on the West and his slavish behaviour towards Moscow.

 And yet the White House sees no need to reverse this.

-Russia wants all Ukraine’s resources too.
-The US has indicated, not that it’s in American gift, that the 20 per cent of Ukraine Russia has already stolen, is Moscow’s for the keeping.
+Russia wants all of Ukraine’s resources too.
+The US has indicated, not that it is theirs to gift, that the 20 per cent of Ukraine that Russia has already stolen is Moscow’s for the keeping.

 Russia has been keen to encourage the Trump regime to end the US isolation of Moscow and get back into business with the oligarchs and crooks who run the multinational Russian federation, or empire.